divipp/pandoc-haskell/pandocHaskell.md

 ### Chunks of packed unicode texts

 `Data.Text.Lazy` has the same API as `Data.Text` but it is optimized for streaming large quantities of texts.
-It is the best choice for writing filters (an application which takes and input text and gives an output text).
+It is the best choice for writing filters (an application which takes an input text and gives an output text).

 Pros (compared to `Data.Text`):